domferr/Linux-PowerToys/README.md

 Please note that Linux PowerToys is licensed under the GPLv2 license.
 Any usage, distribution, or modification of the project should comply with the terms and conditions specified in the license.

+## Install
+Download the [latest](https://github.com/domferr/Linux-PowerToys/releases/download/v0.6.1-alpha/Linux.PowerToys-x64-release-0.6.1.zip) release.
+Extract the archive and go into the extracted folder.
+Then run the executable `linuxpowertoys`.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.